-For many years, the Budwig Center has been warning their patients about the dangers of gender-bending chemical-laden plastics that cause havoc with our hormones and general health.
+Plastic water bottles are everywhere.
+For many years, the Budwig Center has been warning their patients about the dangers of chemical-laden plastics.
+Why?
+Because they can wreak havoc with our hormones and general health.

-Well, a new study by Orb Media and State University of New York at Fredonia has confirmed that we should be concerned about micro-plastics found in bottled water.
+A new study by Orb Media and State University of New York at Fredonia has confirmed that we should be concerned about microplastics found in bottled water.

-You may have heard the news reports about this study whereby researchers examined 250 water bottles acquired from 11 brands in nine different countries.
-The researchers were shocked to find that 93% of these bottles were contaminated with micro-plastics.
+You may have heard the news reports about this study.
+Researchers examined 250 water bottles acquired from 11 brands in nine different countries.
+A staggering 93% of these bottles were contaminated with micro-plastics.

 The European Chemicals Agency last year reclassified BPA as a substance of ‘very high concern’ because of its ‘probable serious effects’ on human health.